rvirji-va/vdefine-bot/README.md

 Define terms in our own dictionary!
 Yaaaay!

-Running on the google cloud soon
+Running on the google cloud very soon